forge-55/bunkeros/webapp/README.md

 ### Why Main Profile?

-Following Omarchy's design, web apps use your main browser profile because:
+Web apps use your main browser profile because:
 1. **Instant access** - Already signed in to all your accounts
 2. **No friction** - Zero re-authentication needed
 3. **Realistic use case** - If you're signed into GitHub/Gmail in your browser, you want to be signed in everywhere